 Personal favourites from The Shady Shack menu include: All the smoothie bowls, the banana oats, all of the salad bowls – especially the halloumi one, the Shady burger, the coffee, cacao smoothie… Pretty much the whole menu :)!

-See also 15 Amazing Restaurants In Canggu
+See also Best Places For Dinner In Canggu

 Peloton is hands down the best (dedicated) plant-based, vegan cafe in Canggu.
 Before we moved to the Batu Bolong-side of Canggu, this was my go-to.
 I love their conscious-living philosophies.

 When it comes to Peloton’s menu, like Shady, it’s all amazing.
 Think super creative and flavoursome salad bowls, smoothie bowls, burgers, lettuce cup tacos and nasi campur.
 Couple your meal with something from the drinks menu and/or a sweet treat from those on offer.